 Preparing Mango Chutney also put to good use to one of the few abundant splendors produced in my garden this summer, hot peppers, which then provided a nice kick in preparing my adapted recipe from James Beard’s “American Cookery.”

 My later snacking on the quart jar of Chow Chow was to the point of embarrassing, lets just say I ate the whole jar rather quickly, leaving me craving more, or finding a recipe to sort of replicate it.
-James Beard to the rescue, provided such a recipe on page 826, Chow Chow, guess where? right next to page 827 with a recipe for “Chutney,” that with some spice tweaking turned out perfectly lovely for today’s mango specialty.
+James Beard to the rescue, provided such a recipe on page 826, Chow Chow, guess where?
+On page 827 right next to a recipe for “Chutney,” that with some spice tweaking turned out perfectly lovely for today’s mango specialty.
 Ping.
 Ping.

 Believe it or not, our Tour Guide for the day actually let the J- Dude guide the horse reins for a few miles of the trip, and at age ten, this would not be unusual for any among the children living in the Amish community.
 He was up for the task too and indeed did a real good job.

 Funny how things somehow tie together.
-A box of ripe mangoes gifted by Jyothi, inspiring Mango Chutney, a Horse and Buggy Ride through Amish Country with the J-Dude, capturing fond flavor memories of Aunt Betty through pickled vegetables Chow Chow, and a cookbook search leading me to James Beard American Cookery providing recipe adaptations for both, now, all wrapped up, offering happy memories from seasons past to those next to come.
+A box of ripe mangoes gifted by Jyothi, inspiring Mango Chutney, a Horse and Buggy Ride through Amish Country with the J-Dude, capturing fond flavor memories of Aunt Betty through pickled vegetables Chow Chow, and a cookbook search leading me to James Beard American Cookery providing recipe adaptations for both.
+All wrapped up, offering happy memories from seasons past to those next to come.

 - 1 1/2 cups apple cider vinegar